How to Ensure Success for Offshore Agile Development

 To get the best results from agile outsourcing, both the client and the development partner must be clear on how the work will be reviewed and paid for.
 Agile payment scenarios can vary according to requirements, stability, and clarity of the project.
 In general, agile approach is all about T&M (time and material) pricing.

-In contrast to traditional approach with a fixed scope agile is based on fixed time and budget that define the scope to deliver.
-In this case the best payment option is to pay for each sprint.
+In contrast to the traditional approach with a fixed scope agile is based on fixed time and budget that defines the scope to deliver.
+In this case, the best payment option is to pay for each sprint.
 Having a project divided into sprints or iterations you can estimate how much functionality you get with a set time and budget.
 Summing up, you can get a general idea of an ultimate cost.

 Tip 4.
 Don’t Underestimate the Role of Product Owner